nikhil-ravi/ipl-elo/README.md

 #### Home Advantage

-To reflect the inherent benefit that comes with familiarity with local conditions, we introduce a home advantage factor ($$H$$) into our Elo system.
+To reflect the inherent benefit that comes with familiarity with local conditions, we introduce a home advantage factor ($H$) into our Elo system.
 For home teams, this factor positively influences their expected outcome.
 The intermediate Elo rating for the home team is calculated as:

 $$ \cap{R}_{home} = R_{home} + H. $$

 #### Toss Decisions

-To reflect the advantage of winning the toss and choosing the preferred option, we introduce a toss decision factor ($$T$$).
+To reflect the advantage of winning the toss and choosing the preferred option, we introduce a toss decision factor ($T$).
 If a team wins the toss and chooses the preferred option (batting or bowling), their intermediate Elo rating is calculated as:

 $$ \cap{R}_{toss} = R_{toss} + T. $$